Six Equipment Items to Pickle (Bokashi) and Compost Food Scraps

 Food scrap kitchen caddy.

-Scraping food scraps into a small container or bucket (kitchen caddy) means you don't have to open your bokashi or 'pickling' system more than once a day.
+Scraping food scraps into a small container or a small 5L bucket (kitchen caddy) means you don't have to open your bokashi or 'pickling' system more than once a day.
 This could simply be a tupperware or ice cream container that sits on your kitchen bench or under the sink.

 Potato masher or kitchen caddy lid.

-Not absolutely necessary to have a separate potato masher but you do need something with a flat surface to squash and remove air pockets from your day's haul of scraps i.e. the lid of your kitchen caddy (if small enough) could be used.
+Not absolutely necessary to have a separate potato masher but you do need something with a flat surface to squash food scraps down to remove air pockets to enable your scraps to pickle i.e. the lid of your kitchen caddy (if small enough) could be used.

 Pickled Composting Flakes.